 Cultural competency & inclusion in classrooms benefits all students and creates positive learning outcomes.
 This framework serves as a guide to naturally and easily create spaces that offer windows and mirrors for students.

 Ushers in stories of the past

-HUSH ushers in the voices and stories of the past to inform how we navigate 21st century classrooms.
+HUSH ushers in history and the voices and stories of the past to inform how we navigate 21st century classrooms.

 Inspires Inclusive Lesson Planning

 HUSH serves as a north star for teachers building inclusive lesson plans, units, and activities.

 HUSH fosters connections to be built with others through shared stories, perspective taking, and histories.

 Rooted in Research.
 Inspired by Black Female Educators.

 Born out of oral histories and studies of Black female educators in Mississippi from 1954-1971, this framework seeks to carry forward their vision for equitable classrooms and visibility for marginalized histories, stories, and people.

 From the Founder